Kids love fruit roll-ups and fruit snacks, yup, even mine. However, do you know what’s in fruit roll-ups?

 - Steam your fruit until soft (about 10 minutes).
 My steamer is tiny, so I used a big colander to steam my berries.

-- Once berries are soft, put them, plus all the other ingredients in a blender or food processor.
+- Once your berries are soft, combine them with all the other ingredients in a blender or food processor.
 Blend to a fine puree.

 - Place parchment paper on a large cookie sheet and lightly coat with olive oil – or another spray if you like.
 I use Green Seal Certified Unbleached Parchment Paper.

 - Spread puree on your parchment paper.
 Make sure it’s VERY thin.
 The recipe says to spread it about 1/4 inch thick.
 More on this later, but mine was a little thick.